Shadowlink1989/To-Do-List/README.md

 This project was created using the Angular CLI tool version 8.2.0.

-npm install command will be needed to install the node_modules folder.

 This project will allow users to create and manage tasks using the four basic CRUD operations, Create, Read, Update, Delete.
     A user should be able to create tasks
     A user should be able to view a list of tasks by their name.